 - Number: Numeric data is indicated by 123 next to the column name.

 - Percentage: Data formatted as a percent is indicated by a percentage symbol, %, next to the column name.
 When choosing this data format, use the formula bar to convert percentage values to decimals between 0 and 1, if they are not already.

 For example, if your values are 23, 33, and 55, add “/100” to the formula in the formula bar so that they become 0.23, 0.33, and 0.55.

-> - Date/Time: Date/time data is denoted by DATE next to the column name.
+- Date: Date/time data is indicated by DATE next to the column name.
 When choosing this data format, you can optionally set your date/time formats using the Input Format menu and Display Format menu.
 When you choose your Display Format it will be reflected in your data column.
 You can also set your timezone here.
 You can either use your default account level time zone or set a different one.

-> Writing calculations for a modelled data source
+Writing calculations for a modelled data source

 In the formula bar you build formulas, using functions and references, to manipulate, refine, and perform calculations on your data.
 For example, you can combine related information from separate columns into a single column or group your data to hide duplicate values.
 The possibilities are endless.